By Talo Szem

 Self-serve data infrastructure as a platform

-Throughout, we’ll also explain how a data catalog plays an instrumental role in supporting a data mesh, particularly as they jointly support all data users with a self-serve platform.
+Then, we’ll also explain how a data catalog plays an instrumental role in supporting a data mesh, particularly as they jointly support all data users with a self-serve platform.
+We’ll discuss data mesh and its relation to data democratization, challenges and solutions of data mesh, best practices of data mesh, how to avoid common data mesh pitfalls, and more.

 The challenge of centralized data ownership comes down to lack of depth and breadth of expertise.
 When the central team lacks the expertise of, say, a marketing function — yet are tasked with serving up marketing data — the quality of that data becomes suspect, and distrust in that data is likely to become a problem.
 That lack of expertise may lead to bottlenecks in service, as distributors struggle to understand the nature of the request and serve up the data best equipped to address it.